Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization: Dataset Analysis

 \subsection{Data Collection and Quality Control}

 Our institute's institutional review board (IRB) approved this study, which followed the principles of the Declaration of Helsinki.
 Since the study was retrospective, the IRB waived the requirement for informed consent from patients.
+Note that, the modifier word ``Harvard" from the dataset name only indicates that our dataset is from the Department of Ophthalmology of Harvard Medical School and does not imply an endorsement, sponsorship, or assumption of responsibility by either Harvard University or Harvard Medical School as a legal identity.